Logo

 Jayne Mansfield joined the Curtain Club, a campus theatrical society that included lyricist Tom Jones, composer Harvey Schmidt, and actors Rip Torn and Pat Hingle among its members.

-Jayne Mansfield then spent a year at Camp Gordon, Georgia, when Paul Jayne Mansfield served in the United States Army Reserve in the Korean War.
+Jayne Mansfield then spent a year at Camp Gordon, Georgia, while her husband Paul served in the United States Army Reserve during the Korean War.

 Jayne Mansfield worked at a variety of odd jobs including: selling popcorn at the Stanley Warner Theatre, teaching dance, selling candy at a movie theater, modeling part-time at the Blue Book Model Agency, and working as a photographer at Esther Williams' Trails Restaurant.